AtulMinz/Flowfund/README.md

 To locally setup this website:

 - Clone it.
-- And simply run these following command:
+- And simply run this following command:
 `
 npm install
 `